vyankath/Capstone_EDA/README.md

 **Project Structure:**
 The project repository follows a standard structure:

-**data:** Contains the dataset files used for analysis.
+**Data file:** Contains the dataset files used for analysis.

-**notebook:** Contains Jupyter notebooks for data exploration, analysis, and modeling,Includes python scripts for data preprocessing.
+**Notebook:** Contains Jupyter notebooks for data exploration, analysis, and modeling,Includes python scripts for data preprocessing.

+**README.md file:** Provides an overview of the project, objectives, and structure.

 **Conclusion:** Contains project reports and visualizations generated during the analysis.

-**README.md file:** Provides an overview of the project, objectives, and structure.

-**requirements.txt file:** Lists required Python libraries and versions for reproducing the project environment.

 This structure helps organize the code and related files, making the project easier to understand and reproduce.

-EDA Capstone Project.